KennyGonzales/osticket-prereqs/README.md

 <p>

-After applying the changes, we will need to download/install ‘PHP Manager’ and ‘rewrite module’ from the installation files.
-After downloading those files, create a directory for ‘PHP’.
+After applying the changes, we will need to download/install `PHP Manager` & `rewrite module` from the installation files.
+After downloading those files, create a directory for `PHP`.

 >**Note**: Download the files on Google Drive through the **Windows VM**.